Co-operative Bank Review (2026): Ethical Banking, Fees and Verdict

 Accounting Integrations and Business Tools

-We couldn’t confirm specific third-party accounting partners from Co-op’s published materials.
-Check co-operativebank.co.uk before relying on a specific connection.
+We could not confirm specific third-party accounting partners from Co-op’s published materials; avoid assuming a native connection exists.
+Check co-operativebank.co.uk before relying on a specific integration.

-Open Banking lets Xero, QuickBooks, and FreeAgent pull data from Co-op as a standard UK current account.
-It works as a baseline, but it’s not a native, actively maintained integration.
+You can connect Xero, QuickBooks, and FreeAgent via Open Banking as with any standard UK current account.
+It works as a baseline, but it is not a native, actively maintained integration.

 When you send invoices to clients, you’ll reconcile payments manually against your bank statements.
 No built-in expense management, receipt capture, or VAT workflow.